ilyaemelian/solar-wind-dashboard/README.md

 3. Run `main.py` to start the alert system

 ## Status
-Prototype successfully demonstrated at [Olympiad Name] and won the competition.
-Currently available as documentation and visualizations; code can be restored if needed.
+Prototype successfully demonstrated at "33 International Cosmic Olympiad" and won the competition.
+Currently available as documentation and visualizations; the code can be restored for full functionality if required.